sourcegraph/handbook/content/departments/engineering/process/working-with-issues.md

 # Working with issues

 Product-engineering teams are free to adopt the workflow they want for planning out sprints and organizing their backlog.
 However, we need to ensure that there is a clear way to submit issues to a team, and that issues get looked at.
-To balance the need for flexibility (the workflow that works best for each team) with the need for consistency, each product-engineering team needs to implement a minimum set of constraints.
+To balance the need for flexibility (the workflow that works best for each team) with the need for consistency, each engineering team needs to implement a minimum set of constraints.

 In other words, pick the workflow you want, as long as you implement this interface: